adamjast/rewardful/biz/sales/README.md

 Create a sales campaign directory first.
 Example: Our first Merchants.

 ## Lead List
 A list of all potential customers we are going after.
+These are people that have not been touched at all yet.